aeon0/SomeSense-App/README.md

-# OpenCept - App
+# Main App

-Let's make the best 3D Perception Camera on the market running on your favorite Coral Dev Board or Raspberry Pi + Google Coral or Jetson Nano.</br>
+C++ main app for object detection running on your favorite Coral Dev Board or Raspberry Pi + Google Coral or Jetson Nano.</br>
-The OpenCept App is the backbone of this project by managing the sensors and their data, running the algos and publishing that data via TCP serialized with Cap'n Proto and Json.
+Managing the sensors and their data, running the algos and publishing that data via TCP serialized with Cap'n Proto and Json.</br></br>
+Tensorflow models are trained in this repo: https://github.com/j-o-d-o/computer-vision-models.
+The visu is developed in this repo: https://github.com/j-o-d-o/visu.

 ## Setup and Dependencies
 ### CMake + Compilers + Video codecs